kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 A subscriber can open a Fetch Stream to receive a single Group at a specified offset.
 This is primarily used to recover from an abrupt stream termination, causing the truncation of a Group.

-The subscriber MUST start a Fetch Stream with a FETCH message.
+The subscriber MUST start a Fetch Stream with a FETCH message followed by any number of FETCH_UPDATE messages.
-The publisher MUST reply with a GROUP message followed by the rest of a Group Stream, except starting at the specified offset.
+The publisher MUST reply with the contents of a Group Stream, except starting at the specified offset *after* the GROUP message.
+Note that this includes any FRAME messages.

 The fetch is active until both endpoints close the stream, or either endpoint resets the stream.